TokyoScarab/MMX-Randomizer/README.md

 ## Patch Notes of Current Build
 ---

+### List of changes in new build: Version 0.80 3/23/2018

+Fixes tons of UI issues and makes a few things clearer since options are on pages and you can't see when things are deselected.

+    *Save button is fully fixed now
+    *Engine implementation is now added so the need to load a ROM is gone but you still must legally own a ripped ROM.
+    *UI should inform you of when you select conflicting options instead of just guessing.
+    *Other things?

 ### List of changes in new build: Version 0.75 3/20/2018

 Big update and a lot of things reworked!